17 Days | 11 – 27 Sep, 2024 – Limited places available

 Should you join this program?

-Firstly, if you enjoy crafts and textiles you should join.
-However, as there is much more included in the program, others with a general interest in Moroccan history and culture would also enjoy this tour.
+Firstly, if you enjoy crafts and textiles you should join, however, there is much more included in the program.
+Others with a general interest in Moroccan history and culture would also enjoy this tour.
 There is opportunity for short to medium walks throughout, so a reasonable level of fitness is an advantage.
+Souks can be narrow and busy making walking a bit like that at a busy railway station.
 While this is not an ‘outdoor/adventure’ trip, a ‘sense of adventure’ is required for the trip.
-As this is a Study Tour with comprehensive notes and information provided, some guests may receive a tax concession.
-Check with your financial advisor.

 Contact us or email email@example.com with any questions you may have.

-To secure your place, please email your intention to join Sue.
-You will then receive a reservation form to complete.
-Your option is held for seven days secured by receipt of a non-refundable deposit of $500 per person.
+To secure your place, please email your intention to firstname.lastname@example.org You will then receive a reservation form to complete.
+Your option is held for seven days secured by receipt of a non-refundable deposit of $750 per person.
 Deposit is refunded if minimum numbers are not reached.

 Your Expert Your Host